Professor of Music

 Fulbright Grant, Franz Liszt Academy in Budapest, Hungary

-Recently, Dr. Shuster was recent approved for candidacy on the Fulbright Specialist Roster, and the Sigma Alpha Iota music fraternity recognized him as a National Arts Associate for his accomplishments as a distinguished educator and performing pianist.
+Dr. Shuster was initiated as a National Arts Associate by Sigma Alpha Iota music fraternity, an award recognizing his accomplishments as a distinguished educator and performing pianist.
+His most recent CD recording, Gabriel Fauré, The Complete Nocturnes, was recently released on the Fleur de Son Classics label.
 His performance of George Gershwin’s Rhapsody in Blue can be heard on Naxos CD American Tapestry with the Lone Star Wind Orchestra, Eugene Corporon conducting.
-His solo, chamber music and accompanying repertoire are ever-expanding with appearances at a variety of venues including the Focus on Piano Literature–Gabriel Fauré conference at the University of North Carolina, Greensboro, McKinney Musical Arts Society Series in McKinney, Texas, Dorothy McKenzie Price Piano and Master Class Series in Toledo, Ohio, Texas Music Teachers Association Annual Convention, Cornell University Summer Concert Series in Ithaca, New York, Chautauqua Institution in Chautauqua, New York, and the Hochschule der Künste in Berlin, Germany.
+His solo, chamber music and accompanying repertoire are ever-expanding with appearances at a variety of venues including the Focus on Piano Literature–Gabriel Fauré conference at the University of North Carolina, Greensboro; Mount Vernon Music in Mount Vernon, Texas; McKinney Musical Arts Society Series in McKinney, Texas; Color of Sound Concert Series in Commerce, Texas; Dorothy McKenzie Price Piano and Master Class Series in Toledo, Ohio; Texas Music Teachers Association Annual Convention; Cornell University Summer Concert Series in Ithaca, New York; Chautauqua Institution in Chautauqua, New York; and the Hochschule der Künste in Berlin, Germany.
 He has been the featured guest on several radio programs including “Music of the Metroplex” and “Art Matters” on WRR Classical 101.1 FM, Dallas/Fort Worth, “Opus Classics Live” on Buffalo Public Radio, and “The Front Row” on Houston Public Radio.
-Dr. Shuster’s forthcoming CD, Gabriel Fauré: Thirteen Nocturnes for Piano, will be released in March, 2014 on the Fleur de Son Classics label.

-Dr. Shuster earned the Doctor of Musical Arts and Master of Music in Piano Performance and Related Literature degrees from the Eastman School of Music in Rochester, New York, and the Bachelor of Music in Piano Performance degree from Indiana University in Bloomington, Indiana.
-His major teachers were Rebecca Penneys and the late Leonard Hokanson.
-He was also the recipient of the Fulbright Grant for study at the Franz Liszt Academy of Music in Budapest, Hungary where he studied with András Kemenes.
+Dr. Shuster earned the Doctor of Musical Arts and Master of Music in Piano Performance degrees from the Eastman School of Music in Rochester, New York, and the Bachelor of Music in Piano Performance degree from Indiana University in Bloomington, Indiana.
+He was also the recipient of the Fulbright Grant for study at the Franz Liszt Academy of Music in Budapest, Hungary.

 Course numbers and titles: